flancian/garden/Open Letter to Google.md

 This letter contains, in as succinct a way as I could muster, a series of specific proposals to [[Google]] and the community of [[users]].
 Whenever I couldn't expound in full, I will try to include [[links]].

-If not these specific proposals, though, ask yourself: which proposals would indeed improve Google and society more than these ones?
-The Agora is, most of all, the intention of feeling free to write constructive proposals down and sharing them (ideally IMHO early), in any well-designated forum of your choice.
+As you read them, please keep in mind this: if not these proposals, which would you make?
+If you want, ask yourself: which proposals would indeed improve a tech company of your choice more than these ones?

 In that spirit: if you share a proposal for the betterment of Google, I will at least add a link here.
 If you share a proposal for the betterment of the internet or society at large, please consider joining this Agora :)

+## What the Agora and Google are

+An Agora, in short, is a pro-social device which tries to be [[free]], [[fair]] for the community (its "users"): put another way, it is a [[Commons]].

+Google is a corporation and a community of employees (traditionally "Googlers", assumed to be practicing "Googlyness" :) In this letter, we will comment on how Google was and how Google is, and what Google could be (again?).

-An Agora, in short, is: free, fair and democratic.
-Google, being profit driven, need not be free at all times; but in this letter I make the point that, given its position relevance in the evolution of the internet, it *should* be increasingly fair and democratic within its possibilities.
+Being mostly profit driven as of the time of writing, Google need not be free at all times; but in this letter I make the argument that, given its position of relevance at this stage of the evolution of the first known internet, it *should* be increasingly fair and democratic within its possibilities.

 # Google should consider becoming more democratic
 Most corporations have historically not been democratic at all; governance wise they tend to be (or become) highly hierarchical, in particular as they age and emergent hierarchies solidify and negotiate market pressures.